steinmb/tcpdump/README.md

 Alter the IP to the correct DNS server.

+### Configure ntopng/nprobe

+Config found in `/usr/local/etc/ntopng`.
+Binaries stored at `/usr/local/bin`

 ## Usage

+### Debugging transport

 * Transfered log files are stored in a central server.
 * Device access is done by logging inn on ssh.

+### Analyzing traffic

+* Collected data is picked up by ntopng (http://www.ntop.org/products/ntop/)
+* Access data is easiest accessed by using the built in web server http://<IP>:3000

+Optional.
+Statistic can be collected by nProbe (http://www.ntop.org/products/nprobe/) and passed on to a central onshore logging system.

+    Libraries have been installed in:
+    /usr/local/lib